 Design a human-centered digital experience to help the government better serve the most vulnerable Americans.

 The Michigan Multibenefits project is focused on converting the existing application into a new human-centered online application to improve enrollment and eligibility for people who apply for multiple assistance programs — starting with the Food Assistance Program (SNAP) and health insurance (Medicaid).

 Trello User Flow/Prototype

 To convert the paper application to a web application, we mapped out all the application steps in Trello.
 We grouped application questions into intuitive categories (columns), made each card an application question, and used a system of tags to indicate nested questions and application type.

-Before moving to higher-fidelity mockups, I used pen and paper to quickly sketch design ideas, explore flows and UI directions, and remotely collaborate with other designers.
+Before moving to higher-fidelity mockups, I used pen and paper to quickly sketch design ideas and explore flows and UI directions.
 Staying lo-fi early in the design and ideation process was important to not get distracted by fonts, colors, and pixel perfection.

 Once the user flow was establish in Trello and UI directions sketched out on paper, I mapped the user flow in Sketch and added it to Invision to create a prototype for testing.